Integreight/1Sheeld-Android-App/README.md

 - Added the name of the connected 1Sheeld in the notifications.
 - Fixed bugs with the voice recognizer and Facebook shields.
 - Added a button to remember the list of selected shields.
 - Increased overall app stability.

---------- Version 1.1.3 (141225) -----------

-- Fixed front camera orientation problem.
-- Added a feature to control 1Sheelds remotely through the internet (Remote 1Sheeld).
-- Report input pins on connection.
-- Notify the board with Bluetooth status.
-- Added a method to attach pictures to email shield.
-- Added methods to track keywords to Twitter shield.
-- Increased overall app stability and fixed other major bugs.
-- Prepared app for firmware upgrade.

---------- Version 1.1.2 (140911) -----------

-- Added four new shields.
-(Data logger, voice recognition, text-to-speech and terminal)
-- Added 2 plugins for Tasker.
-(Condition and Action plugins)
-- Added the ability to post photos from Facebook and Twitter shields.
-- Added a method to send direct messages from Twitter shield.
-- Detect older versions of Arduino library.
-- Fixed some bugs in music player shield.
-- Fixed the orientation of captured photos in camera shield.
-- Increased overall app stability.

 1Sheeld App by Integreight, Inc. is licensed under GNU General Public License v3.0 (GNU GPL v3.0).